 This trail is completely different between summer, fall, and winter so I definitely recommend going during different seasons.
 I hope to make it out here again this winter!

-All of the photos in this week’s post were taken by my good friend and fellow hiker.
+All of the winter photos in this week’s post were taken by my good friend and fellow hiker.
 I am so grateful to her for these lovely shots!

 This really sounds like a great trail even for a novice, just need it to warm up a bit.